agile-learning-institute/mongoSchemaManager/docs/REFERENCE.md

 This is repeated until the newest collection version has been implemented.

 ## Indexing
-Having proper indexing in places a key element of making sure that databases perform properly.
+Having proper indexing in places is a key element of making sure that your database is performant.
 The ``addIndexs`` property of the version allows you to add any number of indexes to a collection.
 Indexes are provided in standard Mongo format, but the name property is required.
 For example:

 ```json
 "addIndexes": [